Nightmare City: Plot

 American television reporter Dean Miller waits at a small European airport to interview a scientist about a recent nuclear accident, when an unmarked Lockheed C-130 Hercules military plane makes an emergency landing.
-The plane doors open and dozens of armed, deformed men burst out and attack the military personnel on the runway; they are impervious to most injuries and bullet wounds and are relentless in their assault, stopping only to consume the blood of their victims.
-Miller flees the airport for the TV station where he works and tries to alert the public, but General Murchison of Civil Defense will not allow it, shutting down the news station and quarantining the news crew to prevent him from doing so.
+The plane doors open and dozens of armed, deformed men, the scientist among them, burst out and attack the military personnel on the runway; they are impervious to most injuries and bullet wounds and are relentless in their assault, stopping only to consume the blood of their victims.
+Miller flees the airport for the TV station where he works and tries to alert the public, but a corrupt General Murchison of Civil Defense will not allow it, shutting down the news station and locking the news crew inside with bombs ready to detonate in order to keep them quiet.
 Miller then tries to find his wife Anna, a doctor at the local hospital, as the crazed assailants overrun the city, their ranks swollen by their former victims.

 Several zombies attack the TV station, forcing Miller to flee to the hospital.
 That evening, a group of fiends attack the city's power station, destroying it and plunging the city into darkness.
 Miller arrives at the hospital as it is being attacked and manages to rescue Anna.
 They then flee in a stolen ambulance.

 Meanwhile, General Murchison meets with military officers and scientists at a hidden bunker where they find the attackers are contaminated humans who have been mutated by radiation.
 They speculate that the scientist investigating the leak at the state nuclear power plant was apparently infected with radiation and, in turn, infected others aboard the military transport plane, leading to the outbreak.
 The infected humans are incredibly strong, very fast and have lightning reflexes.
 However, they are unable to regenerate red blood cells, leading to their appetite for blood, because their lack of drinking blood would result in dehydration, causing their ultimate death by starvation.
 The only way to kill the infected is by destroying their brain.

 Murchison's daughter Jessica and her husband, Bob, are on a holiday getaway in the country, oblivious to the carnage overtaking the city.
 Murchison sends a pair of officers to locate Jessica and Bob and take them to safety.
 When they arrive at the couple's campsite, however, they have already been infected and kill Jessica and Bob.